 Tracy explained that even though our private lives are almost entirely digital and consumer driven, delivering responsive digital services in the public sector is challenging.
 The layers in which leaders operate are myriad, and they are required to work through legislation, regulations and political prioritisation.

 Murray and Tracy said thatagencies need the technical infrastructure to be in place in order to deliver more responsive online services at the right time to the right people.
 However, they say that an equally important factor is leadership and management mindset.

 Murray has been looking at existing processes at Customs NZ and asking why are we doing this?
 Instead of having all the answers, leadership in this instance is about looking for opportunities to question the status quo and gain alternative perspectives.
 Murray described Customs NZ's strategy to move toward a more digital operating model and how this is happening in both planned and unplanned ways.

 For example, following the November 2016 earthquake, Customs NZ's head office in Wellington was relocated to a new building.
 The new building had fewer printers and, as a result, some teams are now using 70 per cent less paper.
 This behavior change aligns with the organisation's digital strategy but was not part of a detailed plan.

-Authors of Sense & Respond Jeff Gothelf and Josh Seiden suggest that instead of having to immediately come up with all the answers (traditional mindset) asking the right questions is a better way for leaders to make change and shift mindsets.
+Authors of Sense & Respond Jeff Gothelf and Josh Seiden suggest that instead of having to immediately come up with all the answers (the traditional mindset), asking the right questions is a better way for leaders to unlock the innovation process, make change and shift mindsets.
 Gothelf and Seiden go further and suggest that leaders who tend to use industrial-age management approaches on digital-age problems may miss opportunities to achieve their anticipated results (Gothelf and Seiden 2016).